Goals

 Leading collaborative reviews with stakeholders and our combined implementation team

-Prepping all design assets for handoff, working closely with developers to ensure accuracy
+Prepping all design assets for handoff, working closely with developers to ensure accuracy during implementation

 Result